frederic-perez/AmE-dictionary/data/dictionary.md

 __doormat__ _n_ _slang_ :two: One who submits meekly to domination or mistreatment by others.
 __doorpost__
 __doorsill__ _n_
+__doorway__ _n_ The entranceway to a room, building, or passage. :es: entrada, portal, puerta _Garlands hang down doorways and balconies._
 __doozy__ _n informal_ :five: Something extraordinary, impressive, or unique: _a doozy of a hailstorm._ Something outstanding or unique of its kind. _It’s gonna be a doozy of a black eye._ _A doozy of a hailstorm._
 __dopamine__ _n_ :two::mega::hammer:
 __dope<sup>1</sup>__ _n_ :three::hammer: __3__ _Informal_ A stupid person; a dolt. _It has everything you want to know ... with 200 photos, complete rosters ond schedules of oil major-league teams, inside dope about each club and player in the league._